Username, Email & Password Policy in ASP.NET Core Identity

 }

-Next, register the CustomUsernameEmailPolicy class in the ConfigureServices() method of the Startup class on DOT NET 5.0 or earlier versions.
+Next, register the CustomUsernameEmailPolicy class in the Program class as shown below.

 builder.Services.AddTransient<IUserValidator<AppUser>, CustomUsernameEmailPolicy>();